dell/csm-docs/content/docs/authorization/Migration guide from v1 to v2/_index.md

   }
 }
 ```
-In CSM for Authorization v2 Storage are created using CRDs.
+In CSM for Authorization v2 Storage are created using custom resources.
 For each Storage in a v1 environment, create using the CRD, example:

 ```
 kubectl create -f controller/config/samples/csm-authorization_v1_storage.yaml